 During warm weather, the North Branch of Oak Creek appears to be acting to warm the mainstem of Oak Creek downstream from the confluence of the two streams.
 Panel A of Figure 4.63 compares water temperatures in Oak Creek upstream from the confluence with the North Branch to those in the mainstem downstream from the confluence.
-During warm periods when water temperatures in Oak Creek at S. 13th Street (RM 10.7) were above about 13°C, water temperatures in the mainstem of Oak Creek usually increased from upstream to downstream between these two sampling stations.
+During warm periods when water temperatures in Oak Creek at S. 13th Street (RM 10.
+7) were above about 13°C, water temperatures in the mainstem of Oak Creek usually increased from upstream to downstream between these two sampling stations.
 In some instances, temperature increased by as much as 7°C. Panel B compares water temperatures in the mainstem of Oak Creek upstream from the confluence with those in the North Branch of Oak Creek.
-It shows that during those periods when water temperatures in Oak Creek at S. 13th Street (RM 10.7) were above about 13°C, water temperatures in the mainstem of Oak Creek upstream from the confluence with those in the North Branch of Oak Creek.
-It shows that during those periods when water temperatures in Oak Creek at S. 13th Street (RM 10.7) were above about 13°C, water temperatures in the North Branch of Oak Creek upstream from the confluence.
+It shows that during those periods when water temperatures in Oak Creek at S. 13th Street (RM 10.
+7) were above about 13°C, water temperatures in the North Branch of Oak Creek were warmer than those in the mainstem of Oak Creek upstream from the confluence.
 In some instances, this difference was almost 6°C. Panel C compares water temperatures in the North Branch of Oak Creek to those in the mainstem of Oak Creek below the confluence.
-During warmer periods, waters in the mainstem of Oak Creek below the confluence.

-North Branch of Oak Creek.
-This suggests that during warmer weather water from the North Branch of Oak Creek contributes to the temperature increase in the mainstem of Oak Creek between S. 13th Street (RM 10.7) and STH 38 (RM 9.2).
+During warmer periods, waters in the mainstem of Oak Creek below the confluence were slightly warmer than those in the North Branch of Oak Creek.
+This suggests that during warmer weather water from the North Branch of Oak Creek contributes to the temperature increase in the mainstem of Oak Creek between S. 13th Street (RM 10.
+7) and STH 38 (RM 9.2).
 The relationship shown in Panel C also suggests that additional heating is occurring due to solar insolation in the mainstem between the two stations.
 Much of this 1.5-mile section of channel is poorly buffered and poorly shaded.

 During colder weather, the North Branch of Oak Creek appears to be acting to cool the mainstem of Oak Creek downstream from the confluence of the two streams.
-Panel A of Figure 4.63 shows that during periods when water temperatures in Oak Creek at S. 13th Street (RM 10.7) were below about 10°C, water temperatures in the mainstem of Oak Creek below the confluence with the North Branch of Oak Creek were usually cooler than those in the mainstem of Oak Creek upstream from the confluence.
-The difference in temperature was as much as 4°C. Panel B shows that during the same periods water temperatures in the North Branch of Oak Creek were usually cooler than those in the mainstem of Oak Creek below the confluence of Oak Creek upstream from the confluence.
+Panel A of Figure 4.63 shows that during periods when water temperatures in Oak Creek at S. 13th Street (RM 10.
+7) were below about 10°C, water temperatures in the mainstem of Oak Creek below the confluence with the North Branch of Oak Creek were usually cooler than those in the mainstem of Oak Creek upstream from the confluence.
+The difference in temperature was as much as 4°C. Panel B shows that during the same periods water temperatures in the North Branch of Oak Creek were usually cooler than those in the mainstem of Oak Creek upstream from the confluence.
 This difference was also as much as 4°C. Panel C shows that during cool periods, water temperatures in the mainstem of Oak Creek below the confluence were similar to or slightly warmer than those in the North Branch of Oak Creek.
 This suggests that cold water from the North Branch of Oak Creek is contributing to cooling of the mainstem between the two sampling stations.